Lucy collecting raw materials for making inks and pigments, November 2017.

 What first got you into the specifics of what art materials are made of?

-What previous jobs have you had and what has each one brought to your practice now?
+What previous jobs have you had and what have they brought to your practice now?

-From the age of 17, I have been; in Brighton, a waitress, chip shop worker, ice and cream dispenser.
-In Seaford I was an art therapist.
-In Ibiza I was an artist assistant and classic sailing boat restorer.
-In London I was a DIY store worker, Sourdough baker, art shop retail assistant, product developer, pigment researcher & pigment consultant.
-I have always worked whilst studying to pay for my tuition and living expenses, all of these odd jobs have impacted me for good and for worse.
+I’ve worked many jobs whilst studying.
+I taught painting in a centre for people with dementia, worked as a classic sailing yacht restorer, in a DIY store, as a sourdough baker, an art shop retail assistant, a product developer, a pigment researcher & pigment consultant.
 I think the general impact of these jobs has been to instill in me a sense of humility and self awareness of myself in the world.
-This extends to the connections that my art materials and therefore also my paintings have.
+This extends to the connections that my art materials and my paintings have.
+When I collect pigments I try to do so carefully and mindfully.

 The chalk cliffs at Seaford, Sussex.